Key takeaways

-Skip if: you've already done Jinli Ancient Street and dislike repeated old-town aesthetics, you have less than 6 hours total in Chengdu, or you're traveling mid-Golden-Week (Spring Festival, May 1, Oct 1) when crowds make Wide Alley uncrossable.
+Worth it for first-time Chengdu visitors wanting a slow half-day, photographers (Qing alleys + lanterns + tea-house light), foodies sampling Sichuan snacks, and anyone curious about ear cleaning by sidewalk masters.
+Skip it if you have already done Jinli Ancient Street and dislike repeated old-town aesthetics, have under 6 hours total in Chengdu, or are travelling mid-Golden-Week (Spring Festival, May 1, Oct 1) when crowds make Wide Alley uncrossable.

 The three alleys: Wide, Narrow, Well